What are Transfer Credits?

 Transfer Credits are granted for courses taken at another accredited postsecondary institutions which are deemed as equivalent to a course at Seneca.
 This is a free service available to current full- and part-time students and former students who may require a credit in order to meet graduation requirements.

-If you have a college or university level course that's similar to a Seneca course, and achieved a minimum grade of C (60 per cent) for most diploma programs and a minimum grade of C+ (65 per cent) for Seneca degree programs, you may be eligible to apply for Transfer Credit at Seneca.
+If you have a college or university level course that’s similar to a Seneca course, you may be eligible to apply for Transfer Credit at Seneca.
+A minimum grade of “C” (60%) is generally required for a course to be considered for transfer credit.
+For transfer credit into a degree program, the minimum grade considered is “C+” (65%).
 To find out if your program has any additional policy requirements, please visit the Program Specific Policy Page.

 If your Transfer Credit Request is successful, you will not be required to take the Seneca course and a grade of “TC” will be assigned.
 Courses with a grade of “TC” are not included as part of a student’s GPA calculation.